Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Evolutions of the data

 To assess how accurately the \hispid approach produces spinning binaries, we again compare evolutions of \hispid and \by data.
-Here, we study a few test cases of unequal-mass black hole binary configurations starting in quasi-circular orbits with antiparallel (UD) spins, perpendicular to the line joining the black holes.
-We evolve both black hole binaries with the \hispid data and the standard BY choice (for spins within the BY limit).
+Here, we study a few test cases of unequal-mass black-hole-binary configurations starting in quasicircular orbits with antiparallel (UD) spins, perpendicular to the line joining the black holes.
+We evolve both black-hole binaries with the \hispid data and the standard BY choice (for spins within the BY limit).

 We also evolve black hole binaries with nearly extremal parallel (UU) spins, $\chi=0.95$, a regime unreachable for BY initial data.
-Table~\ref{tab:ch5_ID} gives the initial data parameters of these black hole binary configurations.
+Table~\ref{tab:ch5_ID} gives the initial data parameters of these black-hole binary configurations.
 Antiparallel spins result in antisymmetric emission of gravitational radiation, leading to a recoil in the merger remnant.

 \begin{widetext}

 \end{widetext}